 4.1.4 Baseline data enables a characterisation of the plan area to be developed.
 It can put the plan area into context in relation to a national or regional situation or in relation to adjacent areas.
 It is, therefore, necessary to collect sufficient information about the current baseline state of Wandsworth and to predict the future environmental and socio-economic trends to allow the effects of the Local Plan documents to be adequately predicted and monitored.
-The detailed baseline information has been compiled in line with published SA guidance8 to include comparators, targets, trends and indicators.
-The starting point for the baseline review was the previous SA work undertaken by the Council on the Local Plan.
+The detailed baseline information has been compiled in line with published SA guidance to include comparators, targets, trends and indicators.
+The starting point for the baseline review was the previous SA work undertaken by the Council and CAG consultants on the Integrated Impact Assessment of the Wandsworth Local Plan Scoping Report (2016).
 Baseline data tables prepared for the SA have been updated and added to.
 Appendix 2 of this report sets out the baseline information in full detail.